 When two Venezuelan-American sisters decided that coffee could be used to fight a social injustice, Bottoms Up Coffee Co-op was born in Franklinton.

 Our Building: The two residential homes pictured in the mural outside the Bottoms Up building stood in this lot before going belly up in “The Great Flood of 1913.”
 In 1916, this post office was built.
-One hundred years later, two Latina sisters rehabbed this building with the help of the community and transformed it into a modern business with a mission to create social change.
+One hundred years later, the Bottoms Up founders rehabbed this building with the help of the community and transformed it into a modern business with a mission to create social change.
 The mural painted by a local artist pays homage to the neighborhood's resiliency.

 To this day, the neighborhood is affectionately referred to as “The Bottoms” because of its low terrain.